 The benefits of RPA in Revenue Cycle Management

 While the above solutions find use in revenue cycle management automation, they vary in deployment complexity and day-to-day operations.
-Of all five, RPA usually requires the least effort and investment while promising relatively fast ROI.
+RPA usually requires the least effort and investment of all five while promising relatively fast ROI.

 2. Stage-based — as a whole, the revenue cycle is complex but consists of numerous simpler steps.
 Many of these stages can be managed by bots, allowing your staff to focus on other, more demanding tasks.

 3. Prone to error — since scripts don’t get tired and don’t lose focus, they’re less likely to make typos or leave form fields unfilled.
-They can assist human billers in more complicated cases, suggesting corrections and insights.
+They can assist human billers in complicated cases, suggesting corrections and insights.

-4. Costly — MGMA estimates that in 2020 the US healthcare industry lost over $16 billion due to revenue cycle inefficiencies.
+4. Costly — MGMA estimates that 2020 the US healthcare industry lost over $16 billion due to revenue cycle inefficiencies.
 Many of them could have been resolved with automated revenue cycle management.